joes0451/ADev/ReadMe.txt

     Improved not modifying projects if you have 'dont_modify_build_gradle' turned on.
     Some improvements for building LibGdx projects.

+ADev-3.2.0:
+    For Uninstall, if the device is asleep, it wakes up the display so that the Uninstall will work.

 I use it for all of my own development, and try to fix what issues I see, but please let me know of any issues that you find so that I can fix them.